tage64/chess-cli/doc/manual.md

   3. exd5 e4
 ```

+### Navigate in the Game

+The shortcuts `Shift+UpArrow` and `Shift+DownArrow` can be used to move to the previous or next move
+in the game following the mainline. `Shift+LeftArrow` and `Shift+RightArrow` can be used to move to
+the previous or next sideline.

 #### Goto a Specific Move

-The "goto" command is used to go to a specific move in the game.
+The "goto" (or "g") command is used to go to a specific move in the game.
 It takes as argument either a move number or a move.
 The "-r" flag makes it recurse into sidelines.
 For example:

 ```
 3... e4: goto f4
-2. f4: goto 2...
+2. f4: g 2...
-2... exf4>: goto start
+2... exf4>: g start
-start: goto -r 3...e4
+start: g -r 3...e4
 ```

 ### Saving and Loading Games